truenas/middleware/docs/userguide/freenas_intro.rst

 * The ZFS pool version can now be upgraded by clicking the "Upgrade" button in the :menuselection:`Storage --> Volumes --> View Volumes` screen.

+* The ability to manage VMware snapshots has been added to :menuselection:`Storage --> VMWare Snapshots`.

 * The :command:`afpusers` command has been added.
 Similar to `macusers <http://netatalk.sourceforge.net/3.0/htmldocs/macusers.1.html>`_, it can be used to list the users connected to AFP shares.